Bristol Beaufighter: Design

 The Beaufighter's armament was located in various positions on the lower fuselage and wings.
 The bomb bay of the Beaufort had been entirely omitted, but a small bomb load could be carried externally.
 A total of four forward-firing 20 mm Hispano Mk.I cannon were mounted in the lower fuselage area.
 These were fed from 60-round drums, requiring the radar operator to change the ammunition drums manually—an arduous and unpopular task, especially while chasing a bomber at night.
 They were soon replaced by Hispano Mk.
 II cannon featuring a belt-feed system.
 The cannons were supplemented by six .303 in (7.7 mm) Browning machine guns in the wings (four starboard, two port, the asymmetry caused by the port mounting of the landing light).
 This was one of the heavier, if not the heaviest, fighter armament of its time.
-When Beaufighters were developed as fighter-torpedo bombers, often with the machine guns removed, they used their firepower to suppress flak and hit enemy ships, especially escorts and small vessels.
+When Beaufighters were deployed as fighter-torpedo bombers, often with the machine guns removed, they used their firepower to suppress flak and hit enemy ships, especially escorts and small vessels.
 The recoil of the guns could reduce the speed of the aircraft by around 25 knots.